No-Churn Mango Ice Cream

-Making mango ice cream needs only 3 ingredients and 5 minutes using fresh or frozen mangoes.
-The best part is, it’s a no-churn mango ice cream, which means you don’t even need an ice cream maker.
-A great addition to your summer ice cream collection.
+Making mango ice cream requires only three ingredients and five minutes, using fresh or frozen mangoes.
+The best part is that it’s a no-churn mango ice cream, which means you don’t even need an ice cream maker.
+This is a great addition to your summer ice cream collection.

 We are big fans of mangoes in our home.
 In summer, almost every day, we eat fresh mangoes.
 Of course, we also make amazing summer fruit desserts.
-And yet, unlike other summer fruits where you make cobblers, crumbles, tarts, and pies, mango gives you the option to make even more exotic desserts.
+And yet, unlike other summer fruits, where you make cobblers, crumbles, tarts, and pies, mango allows you to make even more delicious desserts.
 I have quite a few mango recipes on this blog.
-For example, mousse, puddings, jelly, mango drinks – like my mango chia smoothie, mango-lassi, mango popsicle, Instant Mango kulfi.
+For example, mousse, puddings, jelly, and mango drinks – like my mango chia smoothie, mango lassi, mango popsicle, and Instant Mango kulfi.

 Why make this ice cream?

-- It needs just 3 ingredients that you probably already have on hand, and it takes just five minutes to whip.
+- It requires just three ingredients, which you probably already have on hand, and it takes just five minutes to whip.

 - And you can use fresh or frozen mangoes any time of the year.